Pierre-Antoine/bcm_test/Architecture.md

 Those metrics are crucial to run on premise as you can tune the stack to make the most of the hardware.

+Finally, to secure th quality of thé delivery, I would naturally setup thé following:
+- Tests Driven Developments
+- Tests automation
+- Continuons delivery
+The tools for that would be Rundeck, Jenkins ans Ansible.

 ## Some months later, we think to apply another aggregation/model to the input data.
 How would your architecture evolve to integrate this challenge?

 I would create a second pipeline that would read the same Avro files that are stored.